 Arthur Cox LLP has an active Equality, Diversity and Inclusion programme, which is led by our two diversity partners, Louise O’Byrne and Patrick Horan.
 Louise and Patrick take a leading role in promoting the Equality, Diversity and Inclusion (ED&I) programme firm-wide.
 Through regular updates, visible promotion of upcoming speakers and seminars, and employee focus groups, the programme is very much an open forum for sharing.

-Our Diversity & Inclusion programme is currently focussed on three key strands:
+Our Equality, Diversity & Inclusion programme is currently focussed on three key strands:

 - Race and ethnicity

 Law Society of Ireland Gender Equality, Diversity and Inclusion (GEDI) Charter